Khartir/bikeroutegenerator/README.md

-# Bike route creator
+# Bike route generator

-See https://khartir.github.io/bikeroutecreator for the running app.
+See https://khartir.github.io/bikeroutegenerator for the running app.

 Inspired by https://github.com/stesie/routebot